 Salmon Wellington or Salmon en Croute, a gourmet dish with a festive touch.
-Flaky golden puff pastry, salmon fillet cooked to perfection and a filling of spinach and cream cheese make this dish perfect for every party or celebration.
+Flaky golden puff pastry, salmon fillet cooked to perfection, a filling of spinach, cream cheese and caramelized onions and a handful of samphire make this dish perfect for every party or celebration.
+Easy, delicious, a big hit with the whole family.

 Jump to: